K-M-Shehan/soteria/README.md

-# soteria
+# Soteria
-DIY arduino security system
+DIY Arduino security system for your home